General Terms and Conditions

 6.6 Cross-border Data Transfers of Personal Data

-6.6.1 The Processor (or any Data Processing Subcontractor) shall not transfer or otherwise process Personal Data outside the European Economic Area (EEA) without obtaining the Controller’s prior written consent (except where the Processor is required to transfer such data by Union or Member State law, in which case the Processor shall inform the Controller of such legal requirement before processing takes place, unless any law prohibits such disclosure on important grounds of public interest).
+6.6.1 The Data Processor (or any Data Processing Subcontractor) shall not transfer or otherwise process Personal Data outside the European Economic Area (EEA) without obtaining the Data Controller’s prior written consent (except where the Data Processor is required to transfer such data by Union or Member State law, in which case the Data Processor shall inform the Data Controller of such legal requirement before processing takes place, unless any law prohibits such disclosure on important grounds of public interest).

 6.7 Data Deletion

-6.7.1 The Processor will, on the request of the Controller, provide the Controller with a copy of or access to the Personal Data in its possession or control in the format and on the media reasonably specified by the Controller.
+6.7.1 The Data Processor will, on the request of the Data Controller, provide the Data Controller with a copy of or access to the Personal Data in its possession or control in the format and on the media reasonably specified by the Data Controller.

-6.7.2 On termination or expiry of the Subscription agreement, the Controller will at least 7 days prior to the date of expiry or termination tell the Processor if the Controller wants the Personal Data to be deleted.
-The Processor shall follow the Controller’s instructions accordingly.
+6.7.2 On termination or expiry of the Subscription agreement, the Data Controller will at least 7 days prior to the date of expiry or termination tell the Data Processor if the Data Controller wants the Personal Data to be deleted.
+The Data Processor shall follow the Data Controller’s instructions accordingly.

-6.7.3 If the Controller requires the Processor to delete certain documents or materials or anything else containing Personal Data, the Processor shall certify in writing that it has so deleted or destroyed the Personal Data within 3 days of doing so.
+6.7.3 If the Data Controller requires the Data Processor to delete certain documents or materials or anything else containing Personal Data, the Data Processor shall certify in writing that it has so deleted or destroyed the Personal Data within 3 days of doing so.

 6.8 Audit